In This Guide

 - 2x 8-pin for stronger models

-- Motherboard slot: you need a full-length PCIe x16 slot.
-Check that front-panel USB or Wi‑Fi cards won’t block the new cooler.
+You need a full-length PCIe x16 slot.
+Check that front-panel USB or Wi-Fi cards won't block the new cooler.
+Make sure the new card has the ports you use (HDMI/DP) for your monitor or TV.

-Will your CPU bottleneck the new GPU?
+Will Your CPU Bottleneck the New GPU?

 A CPU bottleneck happens when your processor can't feed the GPU fast enough.
 At 1080p, games are often CPU-heavy.
 At 1440p and 4K, the GPU does more of the work.
 Watch CPU vs GPU usage: if CPU sits near 100% and GPU is under 80% with low FPS, the CPU is holding things back.

-- Pair 6‑core/12‑thread CPUs (e.g., Ryzen 5 3600) with mid GPUs like RTX 4060 or RX 7600.
+- Pair 6-core/12-thread CPUs (e.g. Ryzen 5 3600) with mid GPUs like RTX 4060 or RX 7600.

-- For RTX 4070/7700 XT, aim for newer 6–8 core chips (e.g., Ryzen 5 5600, i5‑12400+).
+- For RTX 4070/7700 XT, aim for newer 6-8 core chips (e.g. Ryzen 5 5600, i5-12400+).

-- For 4080/7900 XTX, use high-end CPUs (e.g., Ryzen 7 5800X3D, i7‑12700/13600K).
+- For 4080/7900 XTX, use high-end CPUs (e.g. Ryzen 7 5800X3D, i7-12700/13600K).

 - Creators: more VRAM helps timelines; the CPU still matters for exports and effects chains.

-Picks for 1080p, 1440p and 4K on realistic budgets
+GPU Picks for 1080p, 1440p and 4K on Realistic Budgets

-- 1080p value (roughly $350–$500 AUD): NVIDIA RTX 3060/4060, AMD RX 6600/7600.
+$350-$500 AUD.
+RTX 3060/4060 or RX 6600/7600.
 Good for high settings and esports at 144 Hz with upscaling.

-- 1440p sweet spot ($700–$1,000): RTX 4070/4070 Super, RX 7700 XT.
-Great for high/ultra at 144 Hz in many titles, strong for creators.
+$700-$1,000.
+RTX 4070/4070 Super or RX 7700 XT.
+High/ultra at 144 Hz in many titles, strong for creators.

-- 4K premium ($1,500+): RTX 4080 Super, RX 7900 XTX.
+$1,500+.
+RTX 4080 Super or RX 7900 XTX.
 Aim here if you run a 4K TV/monitor or heavy 3D workloads.

-- Creators: prefer 12 GB+ VRAM if you edit 4K or use large AI models.
+Prefer 12 GB+ VRAM if you edit 4K or use large AI models.
 AV1 encode helps for streaming and exports.

-Cooling and airflow for Aussie summers
+Cooling and Airflow for Aussie Summers

-- Brisbane days can sit above 30°C. Use a case with a mesh front and at least two intakes plus one exhaust.
+Brisbane days can sit above 30 degrees.
+Use a case with a mesh front and at least two intakes plus one exhaust.
+Positive pressure helps keep dust out.

-- Positive pressure helps keep dust out.
-Clean filters after stormy weeks and before heatwaves.
+- Clean filters after stormy weeks and before heatwaves.

-- Use vendor software to set saner fan curves.
-Keep GPU hotspot under about 95°C and memory temps in check.
+- Keep GPU hotspot under about 95 degrees and memory temps in check.

 - Check that front radiators or hard drives don't block GPU fans.